confluence/tonguefish/README.md

 category = "media"
 ```

+The group property can only be set at the feed level, and is invalid everywhere else.

+`title` and `digest` preferences set in the group section are applied to the combined group feed only and not inherited by individual feeds in the group.
+The group category must be set in the group section; categories set in individual feeds will be ignored.

+Other properties (such as ignore rules) set at the group level will be merged into the individual feed preferences.

+Group entries are aggregated after original feed entries have been generated and after any individual feed digests have been applied.

 ### Hide

 You can prevent a feed from appearing in the main `All categories` view (you can still see it if you select the category it belongs to).
 It makes the most sense to do this for an entire category.